afsalahamad95/programmingPlatform/README.md

 ### 🎯 Admin Frontend
 - 🛠️ **Dashboard** for creating tests, adding questions, and managing students.
 - 📊 View and manage test details efficiently.
+- Metrics and analytics
+- Efficient test and student management

 ### 🌐 Client Frontend
 - 🎓 **Student-Friendly Interface**: Simple and interactive interface for students to attempt tests.